Giftscop 1.2 Update Guide

 Draw Mode

-Now, it can be activated using the nifty code, L2-Square-R1-Triangle-R2-Up-R2-Circle-R1-Circle, from any room in the game (excluding some special rooms like the title screen), and it has been reworked so that it functions consistently across every room in the game.
+Now, it can be activated using the "nifty" code, L2-Square-R1-Triangle-R2-Up-R2-Circle-R1-Circle, from any room (excluding some special rooms like the title screen), and it has been reworked so that it functions consistently across every room.

 Movement and Collision